microsoft/reactxp/docs/docs/components/gestureview.md

 // Something else wants to become responder.
 Should this view release the responder?
 // Setting true allows release
 releaseOnRequest: boolean = false;

+// Alternate text for screen readers.
+accessibilityLabel: string = undefined;

+// Traits used to hint screen readers, etc.
+accessibilityTraits: AccessibilityTrait | AccessibilityTrait[] = undefined;

+// Expose the element and/or its children as accessible to Screen readers importantForAccessibility?: ImportantForAccessibility = ImportantForAccessibility.Yes;
 ```

 ## Styles